-If we need to appeal the findings of the FPEB, our first step will be to request a copy of the audio recording of the hearing and review it together.
+If we need to appeal the findings of the FPEB, our first step will be to request a copy of the audio recording of the hearing and review together.
 Then we will review the rationale of the FPEB line by line to look for mistakes of fact or law as well as determining whether we can develop new medical and nonmedical evidence to effectively refute their findings.

-The appeal from the FPEB to the SAFPC can be either a written appeal or an inperson appeal that is limited in both time and scope, However, we will continue to supplement it with any new evidence as it develops, until a final decision is issued.
-If that decision is not favorable, then we will discuss the merits of filing an appeal with the Board of Corrections for Military Records.
+The appeal to the Council of Review Boards can be either a written appeal or an in-person appeal that is limited in time and scope.
+This type of appeal is called a Petition for Relief ("PFR").
+Once a PFR is submitted, we will continue to supplement it with any new evidence until a final agency decision is issued.
+If that decision is not favorable, then we will discuss the merits of filing an appeal with the Board of Corrections for Naval Records.